samyachour/Corelogic_Challenge/README.md

 So our algorithm looks pretty simple for roofs.
 We can interpret the point's position just in terms of X and Y (still in stateplane) and then cycle through the house polygons and see if the point is inside.

 Elevation is a bit more tricky.
 For every point there are a total of 3 points nearby, creating a triangle.
 Using some math we calculate the distance from the point to the plane that is created by the 3 points in 3 dimensions.

-We end up with a line of sight with deltas like this:
+After our calculations we end up with a line of sight with deltas like this:
 ![Lines of sight w/ deltas](images/linesOfSightDeltas.png)

 #### *Calculation*
 The final calculation we need to do is just derive our view obstruction from the lines of sight.
 This can be done many ways.
-For the sake of time I
+For the sake of time I have chosen the simplest path (for the time being).

+To add up all the deltas we take into account their distance from the property.
+The farther they are the less they are worth, since objects closer to you take up more of your FOV.
+Using these weights we add up all the lines of sight and their deltas.
+Then we average it and voila, view obstruction calculation!

+### Going Forward